 We welcome new riders to join us as a guest for up to three rides.
 After that, you’ll have to become a member to continue riding with us.

 How do I become a member?

 If you've come out with us as a guest and want to join up, you must complete an introductory ride or group riding skills session prior to having your membership application accepted.
-Please be aware that your attendance on an introductory ride or group riding skills session can count as one of your two guest rides.
+Please be aware that your attendance on an introductory ride or group riding skills session can count as one of your three guest rides.
 We recommend doing one of these rides first as it will reduce the amount of time taken to join the club.
 You can see details and book a place on our introductory rides or group riding skills sessions in the clipping in section of our forum

 Is Islington a good club for women?